symblai/symbl-docs/symbl-under-10-mins.md

 title: Extracting Speech to Text & Conversational Action Items from an audio file
 ---

-In this guide, we will show you how to use Postman, an API collaboration tool, to extract Speech to Text & Conversational Action Items from an audio.
+In this guide, we will show you how to use Postman, an API collaboration tool, to extract Speech to Text & Conversational Action Items from audio.

 ### Get started in 3 easy steps: